 A wrapper for off-policy trainer procedure.

-The step in trainer means a policy network update.
+The "step" in trainer means a policy network update.

-- test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum of epochs for training.
-The training process might be finished before reaching the max_epoch. - step_per_epoch (int) the number of step for updating policy network in one epoch. - collect_per_step (int) the number of frames the collector would collect before the network update.
-In other words, collect some frames and do some policy network update.
+- policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum of epochs for training.
+The training process might be finished before reaching the max_epoch. - step_per_epoch (int) the number of step for updating policy network in one epoch.